magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

 ---

 {:.bs-callout-warning}
 We strongly recommend that test all patches in a staging/development environment before deploying to production.
-We also strongly recommend that you back up your data before applying a patche.
+We also strongly recommend that you back up your data before applying a patch.
 See [Back up and roll back the file system][].

 ## How patches work